tokawa-ms/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 ```bash
 wget https://lvamedia.blob.core.windows.net/public/co-final.mkv
 ```

+**Note:** We recommend using this video or at least a video clip of 10 minutes.

 To run the topology, follow [these instructions](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#run-the-sample-program).
 As this sample uses a different topology than the one mentioned in the instructions, please follow the next steps to point to the correct topology: